node-saml/passport-saml/README.md

 The `decryptionCert` argument should be a public certificate matching the `decryptionPvk` and is required if the strategy is configured with a `decryptionPvk`.

-The `signingCert` argument should be a public certificate matching the `privateCert` and is required if the strategy is configured with a `privateCert`.
+The `signingCert` argument should be a public certificate matching the `privateKey` and is required if the strategy is configured with a `privateKey`.

 The `generateServiceProviderMetadata` method is also available on the `MultiSamlStrategy`, but needs an extra request and a callback argument (`generateServiceProviderMetadata( req, decryptionCert, signingCert, next )`), which are passed to the `getSamlOptions` to retrieve the correct configuration.